Johannestegner/docker-youtrack/README.md

 ## Youtrack Version

-The installation of youtrack is by default set to use the `2017.2.32853` version, but this can be altered by changing the `YOUTRACK_VERSION` environment variable to another version on build.
+Check the Dockerfile `YOUTRACK_VERSION` environment variable to check which version is running on the latest branch.
+The version is updated as soon as possible after a new version of youtrack is released.

 ## Persist data